 In other words, I’m MarLa.
 I travel.
 I do things, live places, meet people, ruminate and write about it.

 I like to say I’m the punchline of a joke:

 What do you get when you cross a banjo-picking, coal-mining Appalachian family with an ancestry of ruminative, classically trained educators?

 In other words, I’m just another product of rural western Pennsylvania.

 WHERE I TRAVEL & WHAT I WRITE

-This website is a way to connect with my readers, to give you a glimpse into the daily life around me, both at home and wherever I go in the world.
+This website is a way to connect with my readers, to give you a glimpse into the life around me as I see it, both at home and wherever I go in the world.

-If you would like to follow along with my adventures, or receive updates about my latest published work, please enter your email address in the box near the top right of this page.
-I never spam, and I never send more than one email per day.
+If you would like to follow along with my adventures, or receive updates about my latest published work or events, please enter your email address in the box near the top right of this page.
+I don’t spam, never share my email list, and I don’t send more than one email per day.

 *Update, 2017: I was heartbroken to learn that Ida Lee passed away this year.
 She lived to the beautiful age of 96, and how I wish her years could have been double that.
 Even after her physicality started challenging her she had such a fierceness in her soul, never-ending wanderlust, and a mind eager and willing to share so much of her knowledge, experience, and wisdom.
 Thank you, Ida Lee, for the powerful woman you were, and the legacy you leave behind.